PAJOT-Basile/Database_3D_proteins/17-Transforming_raser_output_to_sged/README.md

 The `sged-raser2sged.py` script is the converter.
 It takes as input variables a raser output file, the alignment on which the raser program was run, the alignment format and an output path.
 You can also chose the output format using the `-c` option.
 The `-c` options sets the ouptut format to csv.
 The default value is tsv.

-To run this step, place your working directory in this folder and run the launcher as follows:
+To run this step, set your working directory in this folder and run the launcher as follows:
 ```
 cd Database_3D_proteins/17-Transforming_raser_output_to_sged/
 bash launcher.sh ../Database/